Are you frustrated with trying to lose weight with your sluggish Thyroid?

 - Improve her sleep

-Throughout her life she tried numerous diets including: HCG diet x3 (she lost 40 pounds the first time, 20 the second and 10 the last time) and different yo-yo diets throughout the last 20 years...
+Throughout her life, she tried numerous diets including the HCG diet x3 (she lost 40 pounds the first time, 20 the second, and 10 the last time) and different yo-yo diets throughout the last 20 years…

 - My Thoughts: Chronic yo-yo dieting leads to increased levels of Reverse T3 and Thyroid resistance.
 It can also lead to Leptin resistance.
-NEVER do these kind of diets!
+NEVER do this kind of diet!

 Before she came to see me she was most recently seen by another “holistic” provider who put her on a ton of supplements – but she never actually lost weight.